Simon Oakes (executive)

-Simon Oakes is a British film studio executive, who is the CEO and President of Hammer Film Productions.
+Simon Oakes is a British film studio executive, who was the CEO and President of Hammer Film Productions until August 2023.

 Life

 He was appointed chairman in May 2007 when the company was revived.
 The Hammer Film production company is a studio best known for its popular horror films during the 1950s-70s.

-Since then he has worked on many Hammer projects, such as The Resident and The Woman in Black.
+He worked on many Hammer projects, such as The Resident and The Woman in Black.